jake-knerr/chess/README.md

 ### Components - Composites

 **.(composite-component)-(composed-component)**<br>
-Example: `.toggle-btn`
+Example: `.toggle-btn.btn`

 #### A "composite component" — or simply "composite" — inherits the styling of the component being composed (known as the super component or the composed component).

 Composites can add new rules or override existing composed component rules.

-- **Define a composite class selector by combining (1) a descriptive name for the composite, (2) a single hyphen, and (3) the component name for the super/composed component.**
+- **Define the composite's name (its class selector) by combining (1) a descriptive name for the composite, (2) a single hyphen, and (3) the component name for the super/composed component.**
-- **Start each rule with the composite class selector.
-If overriding styles from the composed component then also add its defining rule class selector.**
+- **The composite's defining rule is two class selectors: the composite name (class selector) and the composed component's defining rule.**
 - **Apply the class selectors for the composite and the composed component together to HTML content.
 Write the composite class after the composed component class in HTML.**
 - **Write overridden rules before new rules.**